Jerome-18/SQL-CAR-LOTTERY-DATA-ANALYSIS/README.md

 # SQL-US CARS DATASET

 In this project I am doing the analysis of the US cars auction dataset and finding out insights from the data using sql.
-## Online Car Auction in North American
+## Online Car Auction in North America

 ### About Data